 v.
 The Company has neither declared nor paid any dividend during the year

-As proviso to Rule 3(1) of the Companies (Accounts) Rules, 2014 is applicable from April 1, 2023, reporting under Rule 11(g) of the Companies (Audit and Auditors) Rules, 20I4 on preservation of audit trail as per the statutory requirements for record retention is not applicable for the financial year ended March 31,2024.
+As the proviso to Rule 3(1) of the Companies (Accounts) Rules, 2014 became applicable from 1st April, 2023, the reporting under Rule 11(g) of the Companies (Audit and Auditors) Rules, 2014 regarding the preservation of audit trail as per the statutory requirements for record retention is applicable for the financial year ending 31st March, 2025.
+The Company has preserved the audit trail in accordance with the applicable statutory requirements for record retention, to the extent it was enabled and recorded in the accounting software.

 For T R Chadha & Co LLP